-Coast Guard searching for 5 missing crew members after Alaskan crab boat sinks
+Coast Guard suspends search for 5 missing crew members after Alaskan crab boat sinks

-(CNN)The Coast Guard in Alaska is searching for five crew members who were on a crab fishing vessel that sank Tuesday off Sutwik Island.
+(CNN)The Coast Guard in Alaska suspended its search Wednesday evening for five missing crew members who were on a crab fishing vessel that sank off Sutwik Island.

 The Scandies Rose sank at about 10 p.m.
 Tuesday.
 The 130-foot crab fishing vessel was from Dutch Harbor, the Coast Guard said.